 It takes just 30 minutes to prep this sloe recipe.
 However, it needs to be left for 14 weeks before drinking – it’s worth the wait though we promise!

-Give your gin a fresh twist by making some delicious sloes gin.
-First featured in Woman's Weekly in 1925, it takes just 30 minutes prep but needs to be left for 14 weeks before drinking, however it's worth the wait.
-We like making up a big batch of bottles September to to give as gorgeous gifts to family and friends - we have a feeling school teachers would also appreciate the gesture after a long term!
-You can find sloes in the shops around early autumn or go out to forage your own in the hedges of the countryside if you're lucky enough to live nearby some trees.
+We like making up a big batch of sloe gin bottles in September ready to give as gorgeous homemade gifts to family and friends.
+We have a feeling school teachers would also appreciate the gesture after a long term too!
+You can find sloes in the shops around early autumn or go out to forage your own in the hedges of the countryside if you’re lucky enough to live nearby some trees.
 You can apply this principle to other flavours, too.
-If you can't get our hands on some sloes then you could try blackberries, raspberries or plums.
+If you can’t get your hands on some sloes then you could try blackberries, raspberries or plums.
 Each will give their own unique flavour and work especially well in cocktails come Christmas!

 - 1.5kg sloes, wiped, stalks removed

 - 750g demerara or granulated sugar

 Prick the sloes with a large needle in a few places (or squeeze them gently between your fingers).
 Put into a large jar (a stone gallon jar is the best to use).
 Add the gin, sugar and almonds, if using.

 Cork the jar very tightly (or put a well-fitting lid on) and shake it well.
 Shake well once a day for about 14 weeks, and then it will be ready.